Learn more about CLASH

 In 2020, during the first wave of the pandemic, CLASH re-organized as a 501 c 3 tax exempt organization for the purpose of fully implementing the Cleveland Lead Safe Certificate ordinance and expanding the scope of lead safe housing protections for Clevelanders who are at risk of lead poisoning.

-During the pandemic, CLASH developed health safe communication channels including two email newsletters (Stay in Touch for public supporters and Weekend/midweek update for activists.)
+During 2021, CLASH developed health safe communication channels including two email newsletters (Stay in Touch for public supporters and Weekend/midweek update for activists.)
 We also produced a brochure on Using Nutrition to Combat Lead Poisoning, which we circulated at food programs and feeding centers.
 CLASH continued to meet using online meeting tools.